FlowingCode/backend-core/src/site/markdown/index.md

 This is a less strict approach than the previous one, considering only the typical three
 layers: persistence layer, services layer and presentation layer.
 Each of the backend layers are made up of contracts and implementations together.
-In this case, imports of persistence technologies are possible in the service layer, but at least not possible in the presentation layer.
+In this case, imports of persistence technologies are possible in both the service layer and the presentation layer, but should not be used in the latter.

 ##### Monolithic application #####
 This is the case where all of the code is in the same "code container" like a java web